Parents and Children against Drugs

 Some time after writing this letter, the young man died.

 Take good care of the youth

 This is why we fraternally warn: Let us take good care of our young people, as done by the Legion of Good Will, since none of us is interested to have, in future, a homeland of drugged, drunken and frustrated people.
-We really desire to have a generation, a civilization of honoured, good-aimed and Peace, Truth and Justice loving men, women, youth and children.
-This is why the Legion of Good Will tirelessly works for.
+We really wish to have a generation, a civilization of honoured, good-aimed and Peace, Truth, and Justice, loving men, women, youth, and children.
+This is what the Legion of Good Will tirelessly works for.
 Youth is the future.
-But not a distant future — it is the future in the present: let’s trust in it.
+But not a distant future—it is the future in the present: Let us trust in them.